 International departure lounges include Kingfisher, Oberoi and Leela lounges.

-Terminal 1 expansion project: Started early 2013, ongoing expansion projects of Terminal 1 are to be completed in stages until completion in 2015.
+Terminal 1 expansion project is is done in stages until completion in 2015.
 Most of the following facilities will double or nearly double in size: Terminal area, check-in counters, USS, Emigration & Immigration counters, domestic & international security checks; airbridges, & baggage claim belts.
 Already new check-in counters are in place and the new Airport Operations Control Center is conducting trials and will soon be fully operational.

 Parking at Bangalore Airport: The present carpark with over 2,000 spaces is to be gradually expanded.
 Parking facilities are divided into parking zones between 100 and 200 meters from the terminal, with easy walking distance.
 If picking up a passenger, aim for parking areas P1, P2 or P3.